Hospital readiness, community engagement key to dengue preparedness: Nadda | Law-Order

 Union Health Minister J P Nadda on Monday urged the NCR states to reassess their preparedness to tackle dengue, particularly in light of the prolonged rainy season and waterlogging in certain areas.

-According to official sources, India reported a 47 per cent drop in dengue cases and 73 per cent less deaths due to the disease so far in 2025 as compared to the corresponding period of 2024.

-Chairing a review meeting on dengue preparedness in Delhi-NCR, Nadda called for ''Jan Chetna through Jan Bhagidari'' as he emphasised the community role in dengue control.
+Chairing a review meeting on dengue preparedness in Delhi-NCR, Nadda called for ''Jan Chetna through Jan Bhagidari'' as he emphasised the community's role in dengue control.

 Hospital readiness, inter-sectoral coordination and community engagement are key to dengue preparedness, Nadda said.